-Preschoolers are such open books and such little sponges!
-They want to learn.
-Preschoolers want to explore the world.
+Preschoolers are such little sponges, aren’t they?!
+They want to learn and explore the world.
 They are hungry for making sense of things, and they enjoy their experiences of discovery and investigation.
 Sensory bins are a perfect outlet for that.
-Many families create sensory bins for their children regularly.
-Some love to make seasonal sensory bins.
+Many families create different sensory bins for their preschool-aged children on a regular basis.

-Toddlers and preschoolers love to learn about different holidays and celebrations through sensory bin play.
-We have made some fall sensory bins every year because it is our favorite season of the year, and the they have been so much fun!
-We will show you the one we made this year.
+In making sensory bins for preschoolers, why not take inspiration from the seasons?
+Toddlers and preschoolers love to learn about different holidays and celebrations through sensory play.
+We have made some fall sensory bins every year because it is our favorite season, and it has always been so much fun!

 How to Play with a Fall Sensory Bin

-Sensory bins for preschoolers can be as simple or as complex and messy as you want them to be.
-I suggest having a designated place for the sensory bin.
-Find a place where there can be a small broom and dustpan as well as a trash can nearby.
-You’ll want to use an area that is easy to clean afterwards.
+Sensory bins for preschoolers can be as simple or as complex as you want them to be.
+I do suggest having a designated place for the sensory bin that’s easy to sweep (and keeping a trash can nearby.)
 If the sensory bin involves paint or other wet materials, I suggest considering doing it outside.

 Do you make sensory bins for your children?
-What are your favorite materials to use in them?
+What are your favorite materials to use when making fall sensory bins?
 Please share your ideas in the comments!